raymonstah/raymonstah.github.io/content/_index.md

 # Hello, my name is Raymond

-I'm currently a Software Engineer at LaunchDarkly, where we're building a feature management platform for software teams.
-I've been in the industry for about five years now, and I spend most of my days writing Go code.
-I like learning about new technologies and programming languages.
+I'm currently a Software Engineer at Hashicorp, working on Vault, a security product.
+I've been in the industry for about seven years now.
+Most of my time has been spent on the backend, building distributed, fault tolerant systems, writing new web APIs, with databases, and delivering useful software to customers.

+I've previously worked at:

+1. ZapLabs (now Anywhere Real Estate): building a CRM for real estate agents.
+2. LaunchDarkly: building enterprise feature flag software for development teams.
+3. SundaeSwap: a Web3 company building a decentralized exchange for Cardano.

 More recently, I've been very interested in building serverless cloud-native software.
 I care a lot about performance, user experience, and simplicity.